Sehreen1/sehr123/README.md

+HR ANALAYSIS DASHBOARD

 Key Features of an HR Dashboard

 Comprehensive Metrics: The dashboard typically includes key performance indicators (KPIs) such as employee count, attrition rate, active employees, and average age.
 These metrics provide a high-level overview of the workforce.

 Visualizations for Attrition Analysis: Charts like lollipop charts (attrition by gender), pie charts (department-wise attrition), and bar graphs (age group distribution) help HR managers identify patterns and trends in employee turnover.

+WALMART ANALYSIS PROJECT

+In this project we focused retail analysis with Walmart data and answer the following questions:

+Which stores have maximum and sales?

+Which store has maximum standard deviation i.e., the sales vary a lot?.
+Also, find out the coefficient of mean to standard deviation.

+Which store/s has good quarterly growth rate in Q3’2012?

+Find out holidays which have higher sales than the mean sales in non-holiday season for all stores together.

+Provide a monthly and semester view of sales in units and give insights.

+Build prediction to forecast demand.